openstack/openstack-manuals/doc/admin-guide-cloud/source/keystone_integrate_with_ldap.rst

 Identity configuration is split into two separate back ends; identity (back end for users and groups), and assignments (back end for domains, projects, roles, role assignments).
 To configure Identity, set options in the :file:`/etc/keystone/keystone.conf` file.
-See Integrate Identity back end with LDAP for Identity back end configuration examples and Integrate Assignment back end with LDAP for assignment back end configuration examples.
+See :ref:`integrate-identity-backend-ldap` for Identity back end configuration examples and :ref:`integrate-assignment-backend-ldap` for assignment back end configuration examples.
 Modify these examples as needed.

-..
-TODO (DC) Add links to keystone_integrate_identity_backend_ldap.rst and keystone_integrate_assignment_backend_ldap.rst

 .. note::